Courses designated “a” meet in the fall term only.

 CDE 634a, Advanced Applied Analytic Methods in Epidemiology and Public Health The goal of this course is to provide students with the knowledge and necessary skills to carry out advanced analytic methods in epidemiology and public health.
 Through lectures and readings, students are introduced to various advanced modeling techniques that are commonly used in epidemiology and public health.
 In addition, students are taught how to use, manipulate, and understand the provided programming codes using the relevant software.
 Students have the chance to practice through laboratory times and multiple exercises.
 Students are trained on interpreting the results of the relevant method, describing the method, and presenting the results.
 The analytic techniques covered include propensity score analysis, principal component analysis, factor analysis, cluster analysis, nested-case control analysis, case-cohort analysis, structural equation modeling, mediation, and quantile regression.
 F. Shebl

-CDE 670a,b, Advanced Field Methods in Public Health The course offers direct experience in field methods in chronic disease epidemiology or social and behavioral sciences for doctoral students and advanced M.P.H. students.
-Students are expected to actively participate as part of a research team (8–10 hours per week) doing field research in some aspect of chronic disease epidemiology or social and behavioral sciences.
+CDE 670a,b, Advanced Field Methods in Public Health The course offers direct experience in field methods in chronic disease epidemiology for doctoral students and advanced M.P.H. students.
+Students are expected to actively participate as part of a research team (8–10 hours per week) doing field research in some aspect of chronic disease epidemiology.
 It is expected that their progress will be directly supervised by the principal investigator of the research project.
 This course can be taken for one or two terms and may be taken for credit.
 Prerequisite: arrangement with a faculty member must be made in advance of registration.
-T. Kershaw
+J. Lichtman

 Environmental Health Sciences

-EHS 503b/F&ES 896b, Public Health Toxicology This course is designed to serve as a foundation for understanding environmental toxicology.
-It includes basic principles of toxicology, mechanisms of toxicity and cellular defense, and the fundamental interactions between chemicals and biological systems.
-Human exposure to foreign chemicals and their adverse effects are considered, as is the importance of federal and state agencies in protecting public health.
-Through the use of case studies, the course provides insights into prevention of mortality and morbidity resulting from environmental exposure to toxic substances, the fundamentals of risk assessment and regulatory toxicology, and the causes underlying the variability in susceptibility of people to chemicals.
+EHS 503b/F&ES 896b, Public Health Toxicology This course is designed to serve as a foundation for understanding public health toxicology in the twenty-first century.
+Although it includes the basic principles of toxicology such as dose response and mechanisms of toxicity and cellular defense, this course introduces new concepts of toxicology such as lifetime exposures, low-level exposure to mixtures, high-throughput screening and computational toxicology, and green chemistry in order to understand fundamental interactions between chemicals and biological systems and possible health outcomes.
+Through the use of case studies and up-to-date published research, the course provides insights into prevention of mortality and morbidity resulting from environmental exposure to toxic substances, the next-generation risk assessment and regulatory toxicology, and the causes underlying the variability in susceptibility of people to chemicals.
 V. Vasiliou

 [EHS 505a, Occupational Exposure Assessment and Control This course offers an introduction to methods used to protect the health and safety of workers.
 Topics include exposure assessment for identifying and evaluating chemical and physical hazards; ergonomics; health and safety standards; personal protective devices; management programs to control hazards; injury and illness record-keeping; and worker’s compensation programs.
 Case studies complement traditional lectures.
-Offered every other year.
-Not offered in 2016–2017]
+Not offered in 2017–2018]

-EHS 510a, Principles of Environmental Health Environmental Health focuses on human health effects of exposure to chemical, physical, and biological agents in the community, workplace, and home.
+[EHS 510a, Principles of Environmental Health Environmental Health focuses on human health effects of exposure to chemical, physical, and biological agents in the community, workplace, and home.
 This course teaches the principles and tools related to recognizing, assessing, understanding, and mitigating the impacts of environmental agents.
 Topics include air and water pollution, foodborne illness, climate change, energy use, occupational health, children’s health, environmental justice, and pesticide use.
-N. Deziel
+Not offered in 2017–2018]

 EHS 511b/F&ES 893b, Principles of Risk Assessment This course introduces students to the nomenclature, concepts, and basic skills of quantitative risk assessment (QRA).
-The goal is to provide an understanding necessary to read and critically evaluate QRA.
-Emphasis is on the intellectual and conceptual basis of risk assessment, particularly its dependence on toxicology and epidemiology, rather than its mathematical constructs and statistical models.
-Specific cases consider the use of risk assessment for setting occupational exposure limits, establishing community exposure limits, and quantifying the hazards of environmental exposures to chemicals in air and drinking water.
-J. Borak, C. Fields
+The goal is to provide an understanding necessary to read and critically evaluate and perform QRA.
+Emphasis is on the intellectual and conceptual basis of risk assessment, particularly its dependence on toxicology, epidemiology, and exposure assessment.
+Quantitation of exposure and dose response provides practical skills and theoretical background, although not detailed in mathematical and model derivations.
+Specific cases consider the use of risk assessment for setting occupational exposure limits, establishing community exposure limits, and quantifying the hazards of environmental exposures to chemicals in air, drinking water, consumer products, and the built environment.
+G. Ginsberg

 EHS 525a and b, Seminar and Journal Club in Environmental Health Students are introduced to a wide variety of research topics, policy topics, and applications in environmental health science.
 The course consists of seminar presentations and journal club meetings that alternate weekly.
 The seminar series includes biweekly presentations by EHS faculty and outside experts, followed by a discussion period.
 The journal club series includes student presentations and discussion on one or two scientific literatures related to the seminar topic of the following week.
 This course is designed to promote critical thinking regarding current topics in environmental health science as well as to help students develop topics for their theses.
 Although no credit or grade is awarded, satisfactory performance will be noted on the student’s transcript.
 Y. Chen